-This article will cover what parsnips taste like and common questions related to its taste.
+This article will cover what parsnips taste like and common questions related to their taste.

 What Do Parsnips Taste Like?

-Parsnips have a complex, unique flavour.
+Parsnips have a complex, unique flavor.
 They taste like carrots, but with a nutty taste.

 They have a mild aroma that is reminiscent of celery.
 They’re much sweeter than carrots when cooked.

 Parsnips contain more starch.
-Also, they have an earthy taste, which is more prominent than carrot.
+Also, they have an earthy taste, which is more prominent than carrots.